TAPevents/tap-i18n/FUTURE-README.md

 tap-i18n is a smart package for Meteor that provides a comprehensive internationalization solution for project and package developers.

-tap-i18n encapsulates the [i18next](http://i18next.com/) JavaScript library to make its capabilities available for Meteor developers.
+**Main Features:**

+**Advanced i18n features:** Uses [i18next](http://i18next.com/) as its i18n
+engine and exposes all its capabilities to the Meteor's templates - variables, dialects, count/context aware keys, and more.

+**Zero Redundancies:** The translations files of the project and all the packages used by it are unified to a single file per language - the unified languages file are getting load to the client only when they are needed.
+(1)

+**Ready to scale:** Want the translations on a CDN, no problem, just specify the endpoint!

+**Transparent namespacing:** you don't have to care about other packages when you translate your project or package we make the namespacing of the translation keys transparent to you.

+**Simple API:** Straightforward, simple API.

+**tap-i18n Two Work Modes:**

-tap-i18n can be used to internationalize projects and packages, but its behavior is determined only by wheather it's **enabled** or **disabled**
-meaning: whether or not it's installed on the project level.
+tap-i18n can be used to internationalize projects and packages, but its behavior is determined by whether or not it's installed on the project level.

-First, only when tap-i18n is enabled setting the client language is possible.
-The packages the project uses that use tap-i18n will be served in English if tap-i18n is disabled.

-Second, when tap-i18n is enabled we deliver the needed translations for each language in one unified file (that includes both the project and packages translations).
-These files are being built automatically during the project's build process and get updated automatically if the translations change.

-When tap-i18n is enabled translations files are delivered as seperate resources only when they are needed. tap-i18n gives the project developer the flexibility to choose how these files will be delivered to the clients (Meteor internal files server, nginx, cdn, etc.).

-If tap-i18n is disabled, the packages the project uses that use tap-i18n will be served in English.
-The language data will be delivered as part of the packages' files and not as a seperate unified resource.
+We call these two work modes: *enabled* and *disabled*.

+When tap-i18n is disabled we don't unify the languages files that the packages being used by the project uses, and serve all the packages in the fallback language (English)

 The tap-i18n Handlebars helper:
 -------------------------------